 For example, I’ve noticed that the fewer things I put on my plate (such as activities and to-dos), the less stressed I am.
 I’ve also had great success with clearing my mind using breathing exercises and reconnecting with nature by walking barefoot in my backyard or sitting shirtless in the sun for 20 minutes.

 In other words, a temporary “change of scenery” or breaking out of your routine for a moment can have profound effects on how you perceive stress.

 Unfortunately, I don’t always have the luxury of breaking out of my routine right at the moment when I need it the most.
 That’s when gadgets can help.
 Much like the dietary supplements I regularly use, I leverage gadgets to fill gaps in my stress management framework instead of using them as a replacement for proper sleep hygiene, a good diet, regular exercise and other lifestyle choices.

-Five Strategies to Reduce Stress and Anxiety You Can Do at Home (That Don’t Require Any Gadgets)
+Six Strategies to Reduce Stress and Anxiety You Can Do at Home (That Don’t Require Any Gadgets)